 This spot also boasts a gorgeous beach and exquisite vegetation, including green oaks, pines, sprouts, and olive trees.
 You’ll also find many maratho, or wild fennel, after which this island was named.

-7. South Crete
+7. Go scuba diving in South Crete

 Crete’s south coastline is dramatic throughout.
-However, this small diving area in the Rethymnon region, is particularly captivating.
+However, this small diving area in the Rethymnon region is particularly captivating.
 That’s because the seabed features a habitat for a wide variety of marine species, such as moray eels, octopus, and black fish.